terra-money/terrain/README.md

 npm install -g @terra-money/terrain
 ```

-<sub>**Note:** _If you would like to install terrain locally, you can execute the command `npm install @terra-money/terrain`, without the `-g` flag, while in the directory in which you would like to be able to use the package.
+<sub>**Note:** _If you would like to install terrain locally, you can execute the command `npm install @terra-money/terrain`, without the `-g` flag, while in the directory in which you would like to be able to utilize the package.
 You can then execute any terrain commands by prefixing them with `npx`.
 For example, to scaffold a new project named `my-terra-dapp` with a locally installed terrain package, you would utilize the command `npx terrain new my-terra-dapp`._</sub>

 2. Generate your smart contract and corresponding frontend templates.